dascolari/starting_rotation/README.md

 -  :warning: predi_pitch.R takes the subset of pitchers and creates a predictive model for each one (**NOTE:** Be advised, this will take upwards of 30 minutes to run)
 - performance.R creates a table that shows the performance of the models
 - kershaw_sequence.R looks at one pitcher and shows sequencing trends throughout the game in different scenarios
-- situation.R allows the manual entry of at-bat scenarios (balls, strikes, etc.) to create a prediction
 - predipitch.Rmd creates the final write-up with visualizations

 :warning: Due to the size of the datasets at hand, running these scripts can take a *long* time.
 However, they output .RDs which can referenced directly from the Github so you may skip these scripts and run only the other scripts of interest.
 Just note, dugout.R should be run in either case.